Call 24/7 801-810-9999

 Dealing with a traumatic brain injury or TBI can be confusing, frustrating, and sometimes frightening.
 You might wonder how you’re going to pay your medical bills, when you’ll be able to return to work, or if your symptoms may become permanent.

 At the same time, you could have concerns about what caused your accident or if it might have been prevented.
-A TBI lawyer can assist you with these and other complex issues that can follow a TBI.
+A brain injury lawyer in Salt Lake City can assist you with these and other complex issues that can follow a TBI.

 Here are some examples: